 Your voyage will take place aboard the 5-star expedition cruise ship SH Minerva.

+When packing clothes and shoes, remember the Arctic climate.
 Temperatures in the northern parts of the route can drop below freezing.
 Sometimes landings aren’t possible, and Zodiacs will cruise along the shore instead.

-The coast can be very windy, which makes it feel colder.
+The coast can be very windy, which makes it feel even colder.
 On Zodiac rides, splashes are common, even in calm seas, so your clothing should be both waterproof and windproof.
 Most heat is lost through the head, hands, and feet, so give these areas extra attention.
 A small folding seat pad can also come in handy.

 For photography, bring a waterproof case to protect your equipment from rain or drizzle.